Last Updated on September 1, 2020

 If this happens and you can’t afford it, that could mean shutting your doors forever.
 So unless you can afford these types of claims, having a business general liability insurance policy can literally mean life and death for your company.

 But general liability insurance is beneficial even if you don’t have a physical business location as it also covers advertising and reputation damages.
-That being said, you should strongly consider buying coverage if you:
+That being said, you should strongly consider buying general liability coverage if you:

 - Run or manage marketing campaigns online